Planning A House renovation? Stop! Follow This On Tip Now

 As the guy at the end of the phone explained – what would happen if anything went wrong?

-You also need to make sure your insurance covers your new-look home especially if you are adding extra rooms.
-And if you are planning a self-build project like renovating a basement, converting an attic or adding a garage, you’ll need extra special insurance to make sure you are completely worry-free.
+If you are planning a self-build project like renovating a basement, converting an attic or adding a garage, you’ll need extra special insurance to make sure you are completely worry-free.

 Why your insurer needs to know

 When walls are being knocked down, roofs removed, steel beams inserted, foundations built, electrics overhauled and floors taken up, any number of accidents might happen which could damage the building which the insurer underwrites the cover for.
-All building work increases the risk you present to an insurer!

 Additionally, having scaffolding erected and builders coming and going with spare keys is an increased security risk as you can’t guarantee who is going to access your property.